-Meet Sophia Mascarena, she’s a freshman pre-med student at Duke University on full ride scholarship.
+Meet Sophia Mascarena, a freshman pre-med student at Duke University on a full ride scholarship.

-Some day you might meet her in person, when she’s your orthopedic surgeon.
-Maybe a pediatrician.
+Some day you might meet her in person, when she’s your orthopedic surgeon, or maybe a pediatrician.

 Certainly, she says, she’ll be a philanthropist, one who will encourage others’ philanthropy and her mission: Support Camp POSTCARD, VOA’s leadership camp for 5th and 6th grade kids with local law enforcement to teach life lessons and plant the values of cowboy ethics.

 Sophia’s passion for Camp POSTCARD comes from being there.
-First as a camper.
-Next as a mentor, helping kids who are just like she was to find an anchor in the tough seas of modern growing up.
+First as a camper, next as a junior mentor, helping kids to find an anchor in the tough seas of modern growing up.